 - Referral required

 The FETH Course is usually of 3 years duration, 38 weeks a year starting in September.
 Students learn on and around the stable yard; learning is then transferred into an understanding of life skills in everyday situations.
-The FCRT is one organisation run on 3 sites in the New Forest.
+Fortune College is one organisation run on 3 sites in the New Forest.
 The FETH Course operates a 24 hour curriculum, five days on the equine yard, one day of money management and independent travel, and one day of social activities.
 Evening social and learning activities including laundry and cooking also form part of the FETH Course.

 - Contact Name